 During fermentation, the beans’ moisture level increases and they need to be dried to moisture levels between 6 to 7%.
 Proper drying stops the fermentation reaction, locks in the flavors, and makes the beans safe for storage.
 A 2007 study in the archives of the World Cocoa Foundation states that unfermented cacao beans are lacking in the aroma characteristics associated with chocolate, are more bitter, and are astringent.

-Furthermore, the required drying process exposes the beans to temperatures between 158°- 176°F (70°-80°C), and reduces built-up moisture & acidity.
+Furthermore, the required drying process exposes the beans to temperatures potentially as high as 158°- 176°F (70°-80°C), though ideally no higher than 113°F (45°F), and reduces built-up moisture & acidity.
 As these two key post-harvest steps are inescapable, the claims that raw chocolate is even raw are questionable.

-In India they did a review of drying methods, and an attempt at controlling the temperature to as low as 104°F (40°C) turned out to be impractical due to its complexity, effort, and cost.
+In India they did a review of drying methods, and in their climates, an attempt at controlling the temperature to as low as 104°F (40°C) turned out to be impractical due to its complexity, effort, and cost.

 Raw Chocolate FAQ